 Climate change and development A just transition: towards low-carbon economies and lifestyles

-The German Federal Ministry for Economic Cooperation and Development (BMZ) supports its partner countries by encouraging them to think about climate change, sustainable economic development and social progress as interlinked topics.
-The aim of the just transition is to compensate, as far as possible, for social disadvantages that are caused or amplified by changing economic structures.
+The German Federal Ministry for Economic Cooperation and Development (BMZ) assists its partner countries in closely interlinking their activities on climate action, sustainable economic development and social progress.
+The aim of the just transition is to compensate, as far as possible, for social disadvantages that are caused or amplified by changing economic structures, and to create new opportunities for development.

 For example, large numbers of jobs will be lost as a result of the exit from fossil fuel power generation.
 Workers will then need access to reskilling and new employment opportunities in other sectors.
 At the same time, this structural change has the potential to create new jobs, for example in the renewable energy industry.